-Sandwell Council has a policy and procedure in place for Personal Emergency Evacuation Plans (PEEPs).
+Sandwell Council is currently writing a policy and procedures for Personal Emergency Evacuation Plans (PEEPs).
 This is based on tenants identifying themselves as requiring a PEEP.
+This will be reliant on the outcomes of the government consultation which is yet to be published.